-• No large signage to be placed on the exterior of the building to indicate a building name, rather minimal signage be placed at entrances and on the Southern entrance (Hillcrest Grove) to identify the Library location.
+No large signage to be placed on the exterior of the building to indicate a building name.

 Other Projects to be delivered

 Based on the feedback from the community, Council Officers will also investigate:

 • Consulting with local Aboriginal Land Councils to determine a possible Indigenous name for a significant room/space within the new building (i.e. Exhibition/Community Hall).